isomerpages/moe-punggolsec/_for-parents/Parent Support Group.md

 *   Support school activities: CCA, school events and programmes.
 *   Participate in school activities: CCA, school events and programmes.
-*   Act as a resource person: talks & networking.
+*   Act as a resource person: talks &amp; networking.